google/gmail-oauth2-tools/go/sendgmail/README.md

     *   Add `USERNAME@gmail.com` as a test user.
 This is necessary for using the project that you created.

-    *   Add `https://mail.google.com/` as a scope.
-This is necessary for using Gmail via SMTP.
+    *   Add `https://www.googleapis.com/auth/gmail.send` as a scope.
+This is necessary for using the Gmail API to send emails.

 ## Installing sendgmail